Project-Sloth/ps-hud/README.md

 Thanks to the creators/converters of esx_smallresources (seatbelt.lua didnt even touch this its the exact same) https://forum.cfx.re/t/esx-free-esx-smallresources/4806823

+Thanks to SunnysTTV for help with the locales

 Proof i am allowed to do this
 https://cdn.discordapp.com/attachments/1016562752514441236/1018761741481553950/general___Project_Sloth_-_Discord_9_11_2022_11_51_45_PM_2.png